mcusuperuser/embedded_c/docs/comments.md

 What is a comment?

+!!!
+Important
-> Comments are used to document a program's functionality.
-They explain what a particular block or line of code does.
+    Comments are used to document a program's functionality.
+They explain what a particular block or line of code doess.
     Comments are always ignored by the compiler.

 There are two kinds of comments:

 ### Block comment

 ```c
 /* This is a block comment. */
 ```